Appellate court weighs Florida law on felon voting rights

 While that ruling only directly benefited the 17 plaintiffs in the cases, it could have broad implications for thousands of other felons.

-State officials said there would be “irreparable harm” if the temporary injunction stands and disputed that the financial requirement was a poll tax.
+State officials predicted “irreparable harm” if the temporary injunction stands and disputed that the financial requirement is a poll tax.

 “The criminal restitution, fines, and fees that Plaintiffs have not paid are not any type of tax on the right to vote; they are aspects of punishment for their crimes that they have not fulfilled,” the state argues in its appeal.